Powered by SchoolDash

 This school is a member of Northern Education Trust.
 (Other schools in this trust include Walbottle Academy, The Blyth Academy, Red House Academy, Farringdon Community Academy and Hetton Academy.)

-Particular strengths include Environment, Attainment, Progress and Admissions.
-Relative weaknesses include Sixth form and Finances.
+Particular strengths include Environment, Attainment and Admissions.
+Relative weaknesses include Sixth form and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.